Jmevorach/openemr-static-binary-forge/freebsd/README.md

 ### Can't Access OpenEMR

-1. Wait for "Server is ready!" message
+1. Wait for "Server is ready!" or "SUCCESS: OpenEMR is now running" message.
-2. Check the port in the output
+2. Check the port in the output (default is 8080).
-3. Try `http://127.0.0.1:<port>` instead of `localhost`
+3. Try `http://127.0.0.1:<port>` instead of `localhost`.

+### Package Management (pkg) Errors

+If you see `database disk image is malformed` or sqlite errors during the build or run scripts:
+- The script automatically attempts to fix this by running `rm -rf /var/db/pkg/*.sqlite` and bootstrapping `pkg` again.
+- If it persists, try running the script with the `--fresh` (for `run-freebsd-vm.sh`) or by deleting the cached VM image.

+### Shared Library Conflicts (OpenSSL)

+FreeBSD 15.0 and older binaries might have conflicts between `openssl` (3.x) and `openssl111` (1.1.1).
+- The `run-freebsd-apache.sh` script handles this by attempting to install both and setting `LD_LIBRARY_PATH` to `/verify/lib:/usr/local/lib`.
+- If a binary fails with `Shared object "libssl.so.11" not found`, ensure `openssl111` is installed inside the VM.

 ### Build Artifacts Not Found